mpvnet-player/mpv.net/docs/manual.md

 `<conf folder>\theme.conf`

-The theme.conf file may contain an unlimited amount of themes.
+The theme.conf file may contain multiple themes.

-In the config editor under UI there are the settings dark-theme and light-theme to define the themes used in dark and in light mode.
+In the config editor under UI there are the options dark-theme and light-theme to define the themes used in dark and in light mode.